UL Standards for Christmas Light Strings

 UL Standards for Safety

 Understanding current standards helps to determine how many Christmas light strings can be linked together.
 UL, Underwriters Laboratories Inc., is the most relied upon source globally for determining safety standards of products.
-Any product purchased by Christmas Lights, Etc has been manufactured under UL standards.
+Any product purchased by Christmas Lights, Etc have been manufactured under UL standards.
 In the past, the standard was that only three strings could be linked together.
 In February 2008, the section UL 588, which specifically deals with seasonal and holiday decorative products, was revised.
 It now took into consideration new types of lights that use lower wattages.
-The standard states if using a 22 gauge wire, the number of strands linked together can vary as long as the wattage does not exceed 210.
+The standard states that if using a 22 gauge wire, the number of strands linked together can vary so long as the wattage does not exceed 210.
 If using a 20 gauge wire, strings can be added on up until the wattage reaches 420.
-As long as the wattage is considered, many strings can be linked together while maintaining safety.
+As long as the wattage is considered, many strings can be linked together while maintaining safety standards.